DistributedCollective/zero/README.md

 `CollSurplusPool.sol` - holds the ETH surplus from Troves that have been fully redeemed from as well as from Troves with an ICR > MCR that were liquidated in Recovery Mode.
 Sends the surplus back to the owning borrower, when told to do so by `BorrowerOperations.sol`.

-`GasPool.sol` - holds the total LUSD liquidation reserves.
-LUSD is moved into the `GasPool` when a Trove is opened, and moved out when a Trove is liquidated or closed.
+`GasPool.sol` - holds the total ZUSD liquidation reserves.
+ZUSD is moved into the `GasPool` when a Trove is opened, and moved out when a Trove is liquidated or closed.

 ### Contract Interfaces